The following Environment practice note provides comprehensive and up to date legal information covering:

 emissions from industrial processes (such as power plants), which would be relevant to project finance transactions, could be covered by Climate Change Agreements or the EU Emissions Trading Scheme—see Practice Notes: Climate change agreements (CCA), EU Emissions trading system—outline and When is a greenhouse gas permit required under Phase III EU ETS?
 [Archived]

 emissions from certain aviation activities, which would be relevant to aviation finance transactions, are regulated by the EU Emissions Trading Scheme—see Practice Note: EU emissions trading system and aviation

 Organisations that qualified for the CRC Scheme had to purchase allowances for every tonne of carbon dioxide they emitted with financial penalties (both civil and criminal) for those organisations that failed to comply.

 Lenders could be affected by the CRC Scheme if their organisation qualified in its own right or through their involvement with borrowers.
-They, therefore, need to understand how the CRC Scheme works, so that they are fully appraised of the costs involved and can risk profile their borrowers accordingly.
+They, therefore, need to understand how the CRC Scheme works, so

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.